inlmouse/LoveLiveCardsAlbum/README.md

 ## Usage

-Just run the programm in Debug folder without any config(Microsoft Windows is required).
-It will download all festival cards form [School Idol Tomodachi - Cards Album](http://schoolido.lu/cards/).
+Just run the program in bin\Debug folder without any config(Microsoft Windows is required).
+It will download all festival cards from [School Idol Tomodachi - Cards Album](http://schoolido.lu/cards/).

-The pictures will save respectively in your Documents\FestivalCards\$idol_name$, including all 87 girls in School Idol Project.
+The pictures will save respectively in your Documents\FestivalCards\$idol_name$.png, including all 87 girls in School Idol Project.

 The size of all cards is about 200M and the excution time may over 1 hour(Of course, this depends on your network status).